BE A “PRO” COMMUNICATOR

 Thousands of times, you are going to become involved in meeting individuals, often for the first time, who are important to you in one way or another.
 Similarly, you are likely to participate in countless business events, social gatherings, conferences, professional meetings and other such occasions.
 In all of these cases, the impression you make will be highly influenced by your ability to converse well.

 In most one-on-one conversations, you should probably spend two-thirds of the time actively listening and no more than one-third talking.
-Roger Ailes, the driving force behind the success of CNBC and the Fox News Channel, was right when he said: “Most of us talk more than we need to.
+Despite being outed, Roger Ailes, the driving force behind the success of CNBC and the Fox News Channel, was right when he said: “Most of us talk more than we need to.
 Most of us tell people more than they need to know.
 Most of us ramble too much, and most of us take too long to say things …The moral: If most of the time you talk more than you listen, you’re probably failing in your communication, and you’re probably boring people, too.”

 Before you begin any conversation, first establish direct eye contact with the individual.
 Once you have started speaking, try to maintain some form of eye contact for about 85% of the time you are talking.
 If you are speaking to a small group, gradually shift your eye contact from one individual to others in the group, one by one.
 Speakers who do a poor job of maintaining eye contact run the risk of being perceived as being untrustworthy or having something to hide.